kalpikha/Employee-Attrition/README.md

 - If the relationship satisfaction level is less than three points, there is a high possibility of changing jobs.

 # Metric used for classification - Accuracy score
-The percentage of labels that our model successfully predicted is represented by accuracy.
+It is the percentage of labels that our model successfully predicted is represented by accuracy.
 For instance, if our model accurately classified 80 of 100 labels, its accuracy would be 0.80